Talking about money with your kids

 Let kids make decisions

 Talking about money is no substitute for hands-on practice.
 Giving kids an allowance provides them — on a small, manageable scale — to make their own decisions and their own mistakes — and live with the consequences.
 Consider an allowance in an amount sufficient to cover essentials and some items that are just for fun.
 This approach will help the child recognize the difference between needs and wants and set spending priorities.
 Help your child to create a personal budget and map out a spending plan.
 Encourage your children to routinely save part of the allowance they receive.
-For more on this topic, visit the resource Allowance as a Teaching Tool.

 Discuss the pros and cons of a part-time job